lodauria/IoT_Group_Project/Technology.md

 For each side there are:

 - **Camera**
-- **Raspberry PI** to read the name of the boat
-- **Network Interface** that sends computed data to the marina server over MQTT on a LAN connection
+- **Raspberry PI** to read the name of the boat and send read data over MQTT on a LAN connection

 Image processing is executed in the Raspberry Pi and the read plate is sent.
 It is possible to use multiple camera and the system will process the output of the first camera that detects a plate.

 ### Boat detection with GPS